Skip to content

 Our Scoring

 The Personal God score of 70/100 is tied with Creator as the highest because TAG, if sound, would specifically require a God with personal attributes.
-The argument claims that logic reflects the thoughts of a rational mind, morality reflects the character of a moral being, and the uniformity of nature reflects the faithful sustaining activity of a personal agent.
-These are all attributes of a personal God who thinks, values, and acts - not an impersonal force.
+The argument claims logic reflects the thoughts of a rational mind, morality reflects the character of a moral being, and the uniformity of nature reflects the faithful sustaining activity of a personal agent.
+These are attributes of a personal God who thinks, values, and acts - not an impersonal force.
 A God who grounds morality must have moral character, and a God who grounds rational thought must be a rational agent.

 The Creator score of 70/100 is equally high because TAG implies a God who not only created the universe but structured it according to rational, moral, and scientific principles.
 If logic, morality, and natural law all depend on God, then God is the architect of the entire framework of intelligibility - a maximally involved creator who designed reality to be comprehensible and orderly.